Organ Failure and Transplant Network

 medicine clinical trials (stem cells) – also may be available.
 Our goal is to

-resources for advanced care at UK HealthCare when local care is no longer appropriate.
+work with referring physicians and community hospitals to provide as much local care as possible and offer resources for advanced care at UK HealthCare when local care is no longer appropriate.

 The goals and objectives of the Organ Failure and Transplant Network are as follows: